Published on July 5th, 2018 | by FII Reader0

 Pictured: Kyle Johnston, CTKI AFTA, Dr. Pio Fenton CIT, Mark Casey HoT AFTA.

 The lifestyle and, indeed workstyle, of pilots has long proved an impediment to the attainment of third level qualifications while maintaining active and full participation in the workforce.
+And by third level qualifications, we don’t mean spanish clep test practice, but a much more elaborate course that’d last years.
 Equally, the significant investment in pilot training has been poorly reflected in mechanisms of advanced entry to college and university programmes.
 This poses a quandary for those of us in Higher Education which requires quick resolution for this critical element of the airline industry.

 Most university and college systems in the western world place emphasis on increasing access to third level qualifications for poorly represented groups.
 Rightly, much attention has been paid to ensure avenues exist for low-income individuals, people from non-traditional backgrounds, that minorities are represented in intakes and that those with the ability but not the means are given at least some opportunities.
 In the Irish Higher Education system, for example, state funding is dependent on various metrics are used to determine how well internal college management reflects the national priorities around diversity and ease of access.
 Within this, there is an increasing metrification also of the value of broader uptake of flexible learning opportunities.
 However, this is often pointed at mass-market popular programmes that are of interest to a wider spectrum of individuals.
 Typical of this genre are, for example, part-time MBAs, online programmes in digital marketing, intensive short programmes delivered in house and other similar vehicles.
 A common thread is perhaps replicability and/or generality.
 For HEIs, this means that the prospects of viability are large as there is a wide market for the programmes.